 - drink less alcohol and coffee

-- don't eat foods that aggravate your symptoms (keep a diary so you know which foods aggravate your symptoms)
+- don't eat foods that aggravate your symptoms, such as fatty foods – keep a diary so you know which ones do

 - eat smaller meals at regular intervals, rather than a large amount in one go

-Your doctor may prescribe medicines to reduce the amount of stomach acid you produce.
+Your doctor may prescribe you medicines to reduce the amount of stomach acid you produce.
 This should in turn reduce gastro-oesophageal reflux.
 They’ll usually prescribe you medicines called proton pump inhibitors.
-Examples include omeprazole, rabeprazole or lansoprazole.
-You may need to take these medicines for the rest of your life to control your symptoms.
+Examples of these include omeprazole, rabeprazole and lansoprazole.
+You may need to take these medicines long-term to control your symptoms.

-Occasionally, your doctor may prescribe another type of medicine called an H2 receptor blocker to reduce the amount of stomach acid you produce.
-Other drugs, such as domperidone, work by helping your stomach to empty more effectively.
+Your doctor may prescribe another type of medicine called an H2 receptor blocker, for example ranitidine, to reduce the amount of stomach acid you produce.

-If medicines don't work for you, your GP may refer you to a gastroenterologist to discuss other treatment options.
-A gastroenterologist is a doctor who specialises in identifying and treating conditions that affect the digestive system) to talk about more options.
+If medicines don't work, your GP may refer you to a gastroenterologist (a doctor who specialises in the digestive system) to talk about more options.

 Specialist centres offer treatments to remove the layer of damaged cells using an endoscope.
-Healthy cells usually grow again in the affected area after endoscopic treatments.
+Healthy cells usually regrow over the area after this.

 Endoscopic treatments include the following.

 - Radiofrequency ablation uses heat to destroy the abnormal cells.
-Your doctor will use a probe to apply an electrical current to the abnormal cells in your oesophagus, which will heat them up until they are destroyed.
-This technique is the most common way to treat precancerous cells.
+Your doctor will use a probe to apply an electrical current to the abnormal cells in your oesophagus.
+This will heat them up until they are destroyed.
+This is the most common way to treat precancerous cells.
 See our section on Barrett's oesophagus and cancer to find out more.

-- Endoscopic mucosal resection is a treatment in which your doctor will lift the affected tissue away from the wall of your oesophagus and then cut it out.
-He or she may use ablation therapy before or after this procedure to help get rid of the damaged cells.
-This technique may be used to remove very early cancer of the oesophagus.
+- Endoscopic mucosal resection is a treatment to lift the affected tissue away from the wall of your oesophagus and cut it out.
+Your doctor may use ablation therapy before or after this, to help get rid of the damaged cells.
+This technique is often used to remove very early cancer of the oesophagus.

 - Photodynamic therapy uses a laser to deliver light energy to destroy the abnormal cells in your oesophagus.
-You will first be given a special medicine, called a photosensitising agent, which makes the abnormal cells sensitive to light.
+You’ll first be given a special medicine, called a photosensitising agent, which makes the abnormal cells sensitive to light.

-- Your doctor or surgeon will tell you if any of these treatments are suitable for you.
-These treatments may not be available in all hospitals, and you may be referred to a hospital that specialises in them.
+Your doctor or surgeon will tell you if any of these treatments are suitable for you.
+They might not be available in all hospitals, and you may need to be referred to a hospital that specialises in them.

-If your gastroenterologist thinks that you may benefit from surgery, he or she will refer you to a surgeon to discuss your options.
+If your gastroenterologist thinks you may benefit from surgery, they’ll refer you to a surgeon to discuss your options.
 There are two types of surgery for Barrett's oesophagus.

 This is an operation to remove the affected area of your oesophagus.
-Your doctor may advise you to have this surgery if you have developed an early cancer as a complication of Barrett’s oesophagus.
+Your doctor may advise you to have this operation if you’ve developed an early cancer as a complication of Barrett’s oesophagus.
 In this operation, your surgeon will remove the affected section of your oesophagus and then join your stomach to the remaining part.

 Barrett's oesophagus is caused by long-term reflux of acid and bile.
 This is when stomach acid and digestive juices travel upwards from your stomach into the lower part of your oesophagus.

 Usually, stomach acid is kept in your stomach by a muscular valve that stops it from reaching your oesophagus.
-However, if you have Barrett's oesophagus, your valve may have become weak or moved out of place, which allows acid to leak upwards.
+But if you have Barrett's oesophagus, your valve may have become weak or moved out of place, which allows acid to leak upwards.
 Your stomach is protected from digestive juices by a lining of acid-resistant cells.
-But the lining of your oesophagus is different, and it can become inflamed and irritated as it tries to protect itself from the acid.
+But the lining of your oesophagus is different, and it can become inflamed and irritated as it tries to protect itself from damage by reflux.

-You're more likely to get acid reflux if you:
+You're more likely to get gastro-oesophageal reflux if you: